napari/napari/docs/plugins/debug_plugins.md

 ## Isolate the issue from napari

-This solution ties in with the idea of test-driven development, see the [napari testing guidelines](./test_deploy.md#prefer-smaller-unit-tests-when-possible).
+This solution ties in with the idea of test-driven development (see the [napari testing guidelines](./test_deploy.md#prefer-smaller-unit-tests-when-possible)).
 The idea is to trust that napari will provide the information you expect it to, and test your widgets independently of the viewer.
-In the case above (to verify that some input values work as expected), it would be like so:
+In the case above, to verify that some input values work as expected, it would be like so:

 ```Python
 # test_print.py